 - speak a different language

 You don't have to download or install anything - just click on the 'Listen and translate' link at the top of our website (when available).

-It includes text-to-speech, reading, styling and language translation tools that can help you browser our website in a way that works for you.
+It includes text-to-speech, reading, styling and language translation tools that can help you browse our website in a way that works for you.

 If you're using ReciteMe for the first time, take a look at the user guide which shows you a range of useful features.